All of our programs benefit from the assistance and support of volunteers.

-Whether it is a couple of hours at an after-school program, a virtual code club on a Saturday afternoon, or a two-year term on our Board of Directors or working committees, we have volunteer opportunities for everyone!
+Whether it is a couple of hours at an after-school program, a virtual code club on a Saturday afternoon, or a two-year term on our Board of Directors, we have volunteer opportunities for everyone!

 Sponsorships are always welcome for events like Appapalooza and our MN Codes Summit, as well as our new podcast…

 Please fill out the form on this page to let us know you’re interested and we will find a perfect match for your engagement! >>>>>